adaanene/AWS_Cloud_Solution_Project/documentation.md

 2. Internal Application Load Balancer:

     - listens on HTTPS protocol
-    - in appropriate VPC, AZ and private subnets
+    - in appropriate AZ and private subnets
     - select ACM certificate for your domain name
     - select appropriate security groups
     - ensure that the health check path is `/healthstatus`